kodyrouse/redux-honey/README.md

-// addHoney() returns an object with its reducer, updateState, getState, and resetState const { reducer, updateState, getState, resetState } = addHoney("funWithReduxHoney", initialState);
+// addHoney() returns an object with its reducer and its state object const { reducer, state } = addHoney("funWithReduxHoney", initialState);
 export default reducer;